 - run in-market experiments to generate confidence in an idea and reduce market risk

 - interpret in-market learning and persist, pivot or kill an idea based on market feedback

 New Venture Design will have a heavy bias toward execution (vs. theory).
 Classes will rely on the application of new tools, worksheets, approaches, etc. to guide the new venture creation process, as opposed to being heavily lecture-based.
-By completion of the course, students should have achieved some combination of these outcomes:
+By the completion of the course, students should have achieved some combination of these outcomes: